Pinegrow/PinegrowDevelopersDocumentation/Templates and Resources.md

 The folder can also contain a subfolder of resources to be used with the templates.
 ![template folder example](./Images/folder_structure.png)
 Arguments
-- __template_folder__ - the source of the template folder relative to the main plugin file
+- __template_folder__ - the source of the template folder relative to the main plugin file - Note: if the folder is at the same level as the main plugin file you do not need to prefix with './' to search in the current directory.
 - __done__ - typically passed null, takes a callback function that is triggered once the framework is created and is passed the framework as an argument
 - __index__ - determines the order of framework display - typically set to 100 or higher to add the plugin framework at the end
 - __filter_func__ - receives a function that can edit the files added to the template - optional, usually not used